top of page

 The adjective 'affectionate' shares its etymological origins with the noun 'affection.'
 It comes from the Latin word 'affectionatus,' which is formed from 'affectionem,' the past participle of 'afficere,' meaning 'to affect' or 'to influence,' and the suffix '-atus,' indicating possession or quality.
 Therefore, 'affectionate' originally signified possessing or displaying the quality of being affected or influenced in an emotional or personal manner.
 In modern English, 'affectionate' describes someone who displays genuine and warm affection or fondness towards others, highlighting the quality of expressing care, love, and tenderness in their interactions.
 Its etymology underscores the idea of the emotional influence that drives one to show warmth and tenderness in their relationships and interactions with others.

-Quiz: Find the meaning of affectionate
+Quiz: Find the meaning of the adjective affectionate:

 Try Again!